-Discovery Net is a £2.08 Million EPSRC-funded project to build the world's first e-Science platform for scientific discovery from the data generated by a wide variety of high throughput devices at Imperial College London
+Discovery Net is a £2.08 Million EPSRC-funded project to build the world's first e-Science platform for scientific discovery from scientific achievements of predecessors with professional academic writing services the data generated by a wide variety of high throughput devices at Imperial College London

 Discovery Net is a multidiscplinary project serving application scientists from various fields including biology, combinatorial chemistry, renewable energy and geology.

 Discovery Net provides a service-oriented computing model for knowledge discovery, allowing users to connect to and use data analysis software as well as data sources that are made available online by third parties.
 In particular, Discovery Net defines the standards, architecture and tools that: